How Likable are You?

 * Are you friendly in your e-mails?

-* Are you complimentary of others when they are deserving of one?
+* Are you complimentary of others when they deserve it?

 * Do you encourage others when given the opportunity?